- News Covid-19 positive Manish Sisodia infected with dengue, blood platelets falling, says Hospital

 Sadly, it's not spill-resistant which means you have to be cautious working on the notebook while sipping your coffee.
 Moreover, I was expecting the flagship notebook to ship with a backlit option but the brand has skipped it too, which again is quite disappointing.

 The multi-touch trackpad (11cm x 5.7mm) offers enough real-estate to comfortably navigate throughout the Windows UI.
-It is extremely responsive and one of the best trackpad on a notebook in this price bracket.
+We will talk more on the user experience in our detailed review.

 Mi Notebook 14 Horizon Edition Connectivity Ports And Audio